itsee-birmingham/django_wce_api/README.md

 ## Acknowledgments

-This application was released as part of the Multimedia Yasna Project funded by the European Union Horizon 2020 Research and Innovation Programme (grant agreement 694612).

 The software was created by Catherine Smith at the Institute for Textual Scholarship and Electronic Editing (ITSEE) in the University of Birmingham.
 It is based on a suite of tools developed for and supported by the following research
 projects:

 - The Workspace for Collaborative Editing (AHRC/DFG collaborative project 2010-2013)
 - COMPAUL (funded by the European Union 7th Framework Programme under grant agreement 283302, 2011-2016)
+- MUYA (funded by the European Union Horizon 2020 Research and Innovation Programme under grant agreement 694612, 2016-2022)
 - CATENA (funded by the European Union Horizon 2020 Research and Innovation Programme under grant agreement 770816, 2018-2023)